nat2asaam/Investment-Problem/README.md

 **The Investment Problem Algorithm**<br>

-1. Sort the set of investments S based on the returns percentage each item in the set brings using the quick sort algorithm.
+1. Sort the set of investments S based on the return percentage each item in the set brings using the quick sort algorithm.
 2. Create variables totalReturns and i and initialize them to zero.
 3. Compare the total amount to be invested A first to the investment item in the set with the highest amount required ai.
 (This would be the first for a sorted set).
 4. If A is greater than or equal to ai, find a quotient Q, such that the product of Q and ai will be less than or equal to A.